Laser Welding Explained

 • Plasma-arc augmented welding

 The hybrid welding process offers deep penetration brought by laser welding and a weld cap profile achieved comparable to arc welding processes.
-Using protective shielding gases and other arc welding consumables offer greater control over the weld characteristics than laser welding would allow just by itself.
+Using protective shielding gases and other arc welding consumables offers greater control over the weld characteristics than laser welding would allow just by itself.
 Laser-hybrid welding is definitely a process that is on the rise and will be utilised more and more in the shipbuilding, railroad, automotive industries and large-scale pipe welding projects in the future.

 Let us ease your workload!
 Order metal fabrication from Fractory and experience the benefits yourself: 1-1 engineering support, payment terms for companies, a single point of contact, competitive pricing, on-time deliveries and quality control.